elizabethchase/elizabethchase.github.io/_pages/about.md

 - Bayesian modeling
 - Survival analysis

-I work in two primary collaborative areas:
+And I work in several key collaborative areas:
 - Prostate cancer care
+- Women's health
 - The Flint water crisis

 Please feel free to read more about the above by clicking on the ``Projects" tab above.